carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 We particularly want to discourage large libraries, and so we're likely to retain the single API file limit.

+#### Name paths as library names

+We're proposing strings for library names.
+We've discussed also using name paths (`My.Library`) and also restricting to single identifiers (`Library`).

+Advantages:

+-   Shares the form between packages (identifiers) and namespaces (name paths).
+-   Enforces a constrained set of names for libraries for cross-package consistency of naming.

+Disadvantages:

+-   Indicates that a library may be referred to in code, when only the package and namespace are used for name paths of entities.
+-   The constrained set of names may also get in the way for some packages that can make use of more flexibility in naming.

+We've decided to use strings primarily because we want to draw the distinction that a library is not something that's used when referring to an entity in code.

 #### Remove the distinction between API and implementation files